 To request a book purchase, email Jeanne Hanrahan at email@example.com.
 Please specify that the item is to be checked out to you on arrival.
 Materials are normally available within two weeks.
 Rush delivery may be requested.

 Also contact Jeanne for assistance with managing faculty office subscriptions, or to report delivery problems.
 Please forward any invoices or renewal notices you may receive to the library for payment.

 The Library purchases required textbooks for day and evening sections of required and staple doctrinal courses only (see link below for list).
 The textbooks kept on reserve are not intended as a substitute for student rental or purchase.
 The library does not purchase other textbooks.

 Faculty who wish to place a textbook on reserve for their students are encouraged to donate a copy of the text to the library.
 Review copies marked "Not for Resale" may be donated to the library.

 The Library purchases books and materials, other than required textbooks, for course reserve upon request.

-To request a course reserve purchase, please contact Frances Brillantine (ext.
-4331).
-Please tell her the name of the course.
+To request a course reserve purchase, please email Frances Brillantine at firstname.lastname@example.org.
 In most circumstances, the materials will be available within one week.
 Rush delivery may be requested.